 - Key staff visit the feeder pre-schools and schools of our new children in the Summer term before they move up to Early Years Foundation Stage or Key Stage Two.
 These visits include a transition discussion with staff at the feeder settings.
-If a child arrives at our school at any other time, we receive information (including any SEND needs) from a child's previous school and we will contact the previous school and SENDCO if we need further information on how best to meet the needs of the child.
+If a child arrives at our school at any other time, we receive information (including any SEND needs) from a child's previous school and we will contact the previous school and SENCo if we need further information on how best to meet the needs of the child.
 We would invite parents to a meeting to discuss their child's needs prior to them starting at our schools.
-EYFS staff complete home visits for all children joining EYFS in September at the beginning of the Autumn term. - The SENDCO arranges parent meetings with key staff from the next Key Stage prior to transition for any children where this may be beneficial, particularly those who are highly anxious or who have significant or complex needs. - The progress of all children is monitored regularly by class teachers and the Senior Leadership Team.
+EYFS staff complete home visits for all children joining EYFS in September at the beginning of the Autumn term. - We are supported by the ASPIRE programme for entry into EYFS and for transition from KS2 into Secondary - The SENCo arranges parent meetings with key staff from the next Key Stage prior to transition for any children where this may be beneficial, particularly those who are highly anxious or who have significant or complex needs. - The progress of all children is monitored regularly by class teachers and the Senior Leadership Team.
 Pupil progress meetings are held each term to discuss progress and attainment with teachers, and data is then analysed by senior leaders.
 When a child is not making expected progress in a particular area of learning we can explore any reasons why and the school can identify the need for additional support.
-This will then be discussed with parents/carers and the child concerned. - If parents/carers have concerns about the progress or attainment of their child they should in the first instance make an appointment to speak to the class teacher to discuss their concerns, who will then liaise with our Special Needs Coordinator (SENDCO) for advice as appropriate. - We have a watch list of children that are having extra support in class, their progress is monitored to decide if a SEN support plan is needed for more specific and targeted support.
+This will then be discussed with parents/carers and the child concerned. - If parents/carers have concerns about the progress or attainment of their child they should in the first instance make an appointment to speak to the class teacher to discuss their concerns, who will then liaise with our Special Needs Coordinator (SENCo) for advice as appropriate. - We have a watch list of children that are having extra support in class, their progress is monitored to decide if a SEN Learning Plan is needed for more specific and targeted support.